Which plans include this feature?

 For example, if your item is configured with a fixed length, only the start time will be available to select, and the end time dropdown will be fixed to account for the fixed length of the booking.

 On the right of your item or product page, just below the hero image and booking bar, Expedition will display the item’s summary or product's details (pulled from your Booking Manager).
 Below the summary, Expedition will display up to five images (pulled from your Booking Manager) in a slideshow.
 Below the slideshow, Expedition organizes the finer details of your item or product into tabs.

 Depending on what you have configured in your Booking Manager for the item or product, you will see up to three tabs: Details, Location, and Video.
 Each tab pulls content from your Booking Manager.

-If configured in your Checkfront account, then a map will also display below your summary and details.
+If configured in your Checkfront account, a map will display below your summary and details.

-At the bottom of every item or product page, you’ll find two customizable blocks which can be swapped for any of the available blocks, or, simply removed.
+At the bottom of every item or product page, you’ll find two customizable blocks that can be swapped for any available blocks or removed.